 I like to make these with stuffed meatloaf and baked chicken breasts, but you might want to add protein and make this a main dish.
 Garlic shrimp makes a great topping!

 - 1 small onion chopped, yellow or white recommended

 - 2 carrots see notes

 - 1 yellow squash

-- First make the carrot noodles and set aside in a separate dish (they take longer to cook then squash.)Now make your zoodles (zucchini noodles) and squash noodles.
+- First make the carrot noodles and set aside in a separate dish (they take longer to cook then squash.)Now make your zucchini noodles and squash noodles.
 They can be in the same bowl, they get added together.

 - Heat a saucepan over medium heat and add in the butter and olive oil.
 Once the butter is melted (or oil is heated if not using butter), add in the onion and carrots.
 Cook for about 3-5 minutes, until the onions start to become translucent.

-- Add in the garlic, salt and pepper.
+- Add in the garlic, salt, pepper basil and oregano.
 Stir to mix well.

 - Add in the zucchini and squash and cook for about 5 minutes or until the noodles are at the desired consistency, stirring frequently so it gets heated and cooked evenly.
 They are ready to enjoy!